Important: Policy for Repeating Courses has Changed

 Students under 18 years of age are expected to provide the information pertaining to parents on the back of the Application for Admission.
 They must also submit proof of high school graduation or equivalent (Certificate of Proficiency or GED).

-All new students are expected to participate in each of the matriculation components unless they meet at least one of the following conditions:
+All new students are expected to participate in each of the components unless they:

 The Counseling staff assists students with exemption requests.